San Jose Water Quality at a Glance

 Latest Testing Results

-• Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 2.1 parts per billion (ppb), well below the EPA action level of 15 ppb, reflecting effective corrosion control and relatively modern infrastructure.
+• Lead Levels: The most recent testing period (January-December 2024) showed 90th percentile lead levels below 5 parts per billion (ppb), well below the EPA action level of 15 ppb, reflecting effective corrosion control and infrastructure management.

-• Testing Scope: San Jose Water Company conducts over 25,000 water quality tests annually, including routine monitoring at hundreds of residential locations, focusing on homes with the highest likelihood of lead exposure.
+• Testing Scope: San Jose Water Company conducts over 18,000 water quality tests annually, including routine monitoring at hundreds of residential locations, focusing on comprehensive water quality assessment.

-• Compliance Status: San Jose’s water meets or exceeds all federal and state drinking water standards, maintaining a perfect compliance record since the Safe Drinking Water Act was enacted.
+• Compliance Status: San Jose’s water meets or exceeds all federal and state drinking water standards, though contains 8 contaminants that exceed health guidelines according to Environmental Working Group analysis.

 Diverse Water Sources